1993 Paraguayan general election

-Rodríguez had promised not to run for a full term, and was prevented from doing so by the new constitution, which limited the president to a single five-year term.
+Rodríguez had promised not to run for a full term.
+He would have been prevented from doing so by the new constitution, which limited the president to a single five-year term.
 The term limit applied even if a president had only served a partial term.

 Juan Carlos Wasmosy of the Colorado Party won the presidential election with 41.8 percent of the vote.
 He took office on 15 August, becoming the first civilian to hold the post in 39 years.

 The Colorado Party remained the largest party in the Chamber of Deputies and the Senate, but lost the absolute majority it had held since 1963.
 The opposition Authentic Radical Liberal Party and National Encounter Party together held a majority of the seats in both chambers, later supplemented by the Colorado Reconciliation Movement, which broke away from the Colorado Party.
 Voter turnout was 69% in the presidential and Senate elections and 68% in the Chamber elections.